 North Dakota, a "registration" state, regulates the issuance of charitable gift annuities under Sec.
 26.1-34.1-01.
 Charities must obtain a Certificate of Exemption from the Insurance Department (which exempts the charity from insurance regulation) before issuing charitable gift annuities in this state.

 Application ProcessTo register for a permit with the Insurance Department, the charity must submit an application.
 The fee is $100.
-The Application for Certification of Exemption to Issue Gift Annuities must include: evidence of the charity's tax-exempt status; designation of the North Dakota commissioner as attorney for in-state service of process ("Attachment A"); the charity's most recent complete financial statement certified by an officer responsible for the statement; and certification the charity will comply with Secs.
+The Application for Certification of Exemption to Issue Gift Annuities must include: the name, location and organization; evidence of the charity's tax-exempt status; designation of the North Dakota commissioner as attorney for in-state service of process ("Attachment A"); the charity's most recent complete financial statement certified by an officer responsible for the statement; and certification the charity will comply with Secs.
 26.1-34.1-03 and 26.1-34.1-04 ("Attachment B") regarding the segregated account and contents of the gift annuity agreements.
 The financial statement will include the financial condition (balance sheet and income and expense statement), management and affairs of the corporation.
 The annuity agreements must contain information such as the value of property, annuity amount, manner of payments, annuitants' age and the reasonable value as of the agreement date.

 Disclosure LanguageThe sample gift annuity agreements must contain the following state-required disclosure language:

 "The interest of the annuitant or annuitants in the gift annuity may not be assigned to the qualified nonprofit organization or qualified endowment sooner than the earlier of the date of death of the annuitant or annuitants or five years after the date of the contribution."